kmilodenisglez/task-backend/TESTING.md

 > **Note:** The entire application — including tests — now runs **asynchronously** using `AsyncSession` and `AsyncClient`.

-This document explains the current testing architecture and best practices for the project.
+This document explains the current testing architecture and best practices for the project, including new testing features for monitoring, logging, and API versioning.

 ---